MCQs- A ROOM OF ONE'S OWN

 B. Mary Beton

-C. Judith Shakespeare
+C. Judith

 D. Virginia Seton

-9. How does the Beadle force the narrator back onto the public path at Oxbridge ?
+force the narrator back onto the public path at Oxbridge?

-a) He pushed her to a side
+A. He pushed her to a

-b) He gave her a stern warning
+B. He gave her a stern

-c) He shown the board 'Fellows and scholars only'
+'Fellows and scholars only'

-d) He made gestures with angry
+D. He made gestures

-10. In Chapter 1, the narrator compares the production of a thought of hers on women and fiction to which activity?
+narrator compares the production of a thought of hers on women and fiction to

 A. Gardening